taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Iri: *"Soka, the landing team is coming back!"*

-We see a [dock landing ship](https://en.wikipedia.org/wiki/Dock_landing_ship) of the **WORLD GOV** Peacekeepers, the planetside branch of the **WORLD GOV** military.
+We see a [dock landing ship](https://en.wikipedia.org/wiki/Dock_landing_ship) of the World Government Peacekeepers, the planetside branch of the World Government military.
 The ship is near the lush, marshy coastline of Florida, haloed in a hazy, late morning sun.
 We see a faint outline of Iri camouflaged against the stern of the ship, just above the entrance to the well deck, watching incoming amphibious vehicles bustling with Peacekeepers in full environmental hazard suits.

 *THE SHIP NEEDS A NAME!*